harbmanj/Project1/README.md

 # Practical Application
 The first practical application problem for the Berkeley Professional Certificate in AI/ML

+Detailed analysis can be found in the "Practical Application 1" file

 *Conclusions*
 1) Age is the best predictor, with younger users being the most likely to redeem the coupon.
 This has a slight asterisk, as the N for below 21 was the smallest age category studied, but had the highest likelihood.